 What are picking systems?

 Imagine a large warehouse.
-Many articles or semi-products are stored on shelves or pallets.
-The customer or production orders certain articles.
+Many items or semi-finished products are stored on shelves or pallets.
+The customer or production orders certain items.

-If the goods are available in the storage bin, the warehouse management system generates an order.
+If the goods are available at the storage bin, the Warehouse Management System generates an order.
 Now the items have to be collected from the storage bins.

-This is exactly where the picking systems come into play.
-They are supposed to support the warehouse staff.
+This is precisely where the picking systems come into play.
+They are designed to support the employee in the warehouse.
 Read even more about picking at Wikipedia.